JagadeeshBathula/LTspice/README.md

 .tran8

 Run the sim, then plot output (V(out)) and input (V(in))

+Verify the output by tallying the truth table

+Truth Table

+Input (A)   	Output (Y = NOT A)

+   0                	1

+   1                	0

 # 🤝 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you’d like to improve this project — whether it’s optimizing the layout, improving simulation scripts, or adding testbenches.